gw1urf/gzipchunk/README.md

 # Portability

-I should note that, because of the incremental way in which gzipped streams is built by the library, gzipchunk needs to be able to access zlib's "crc32_combine" function.
+I should note that, because of the incremental way in which the gzipped stream is built by the library, gzipchunk needs to be able to access zlib's "crc32_combine" function.
 This isn't exposed by the Python library, so gzipchunk currently uses the "ctypes" module to load the zlib shared library and call the function.
 This has been tested on